lukasz-bromirski/sdnbcamp/README.md

 # SDN Bootcamp
 ## by Łukasz Bromirski & Robert Ślaski

 This repository contains SDN bootcamp materials.
 You can use them without attending bootcamp and owning a workbook.
+If you want to attend the training, please get in touch with [CSH Hector](https://csh.com.pl/szkolenie/?tid=288).

 ## Agenda